ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Caching Forwarders

 A DNS forwarder SHOULD NOT forward queries for "resolver.arpa" upstream.
-This is to prevent the client from receiving an SVCB record it will fail to authenticate because the forwarder's IP address is not in the upstream resolver's Designated Resolver's TLS certificate SAN field.
+This prevents a client from receiving an SVCB record that will fail to authenticate because the forwarder's IP address is not in the upstream resolver's Designated Resolver's TLS certificate SAN field.
 A DNS forwarder which already acts as a completely blind forwarder MAY choose to forward these queries when the operator